Rajan4436/Dictozo/README.md

 # Dictozo

 # THE PROJECT HAS BEEN MOVED TO PRIVATE.
-You can try the app at https://shorturl.at/knrF5
+You can view the app at dictozo.com

 This is the first version of my open source app which I have started in 2016, it is in private repo now.
 You can have a glance of this app at http://dictozo.com/.